-Many 1000’s of folk looked at my posts from Crete since starting at the beginning of this month so I decided that, for once, I could perhaps make myself useful and scribble a general info flavoured post with info on maps and stuff – especially given that Crete is such an accessible, cheap to fly to destination (at least for those of us in Europe :-) ) with some absolutely fantastic riding that doesn’t require a big investment in time, long-haul flights, messing with visas and so on.
+I thought that, for once, I could perhaps make myself useful and scribble a general info flavoured post with info on maps and stuff – especially given that Crete is such an accessible destination with some absolutely fantastic riding that doesn’t require a big investment in time, messing with visas and so on.
 So..on that basis here it is..

 The Cicerone hiking guide to Crete was also useful with respect to ideas about what hiking trails might be rideable and so on.
 Recommended.